MDRCS/Fullstack-Django/README.md

     4- go to /api/profile/1
      -> now you can update the field not like before now you have a valid permissions.

+    - we create a new model called ProfileFeedItem
+    ++ now we should run a migration

+    $ python manage.py makemigrations
+    $ python manage.py migrate